Josep Portella

 When recognizing a character, the different possibilities depending on the row and column of the character are taken into account.
 For example, the dates on the second row will always be digits.
 This way the process is more precise and faster.

 The application has a template for each possible character.
-For each possible character the image to recognize is compared with the corresponding template pixel by pixel, considering the ratio, since they won’t normally have the same size.
-In the beginning a template has the score set to zero.
-If a pixel matches, the score is increased; if it doesn’t match, it is decreased.
+For each possible character, the image to recognize is compared with the corresponding template pixel by pixel, considering the ratio, since they won’t normally have the same size.
+In the beginning, a template has the score set to zero.
+If a pixel matches, the score is increased.
 The result will be the value of the template with the greatest score.

 DNI type recognition